piyush-bajaj/DynamicPythonBenchmark/README.md

     - specify the file to save output
 8. --original
     - run tests on code present in original folder
+9. --update_dynapyt
+    - update dynapyt module in every project in original folder
+10. --update_dynapyt_source
+    - get or update dynapyt source code
+11. --update_LExecutor_source
+    - get or update LExecutor source code
+12. --lex_instrument / -li
+    - Specify the project no. to run LExecutor instrumentation
+13. --lex_file / -lf
+    - Specify the path to file containing the includes.txt file to run the instrumentation
+14. --lex_test / -lt
+    - Specify the project no. to run LExecutor Tests for trace generation
+15. --timeout
+    - Specify timeout to be used in seconds for running test suite and analysis, default is 600 seconds

-## Structure of includes.txt
+## Structure of includes.txt for DynaPyt
-    - proj_no flag path
+    - proj_name flag path
-        - proj_name: Project name for which the entry is
+        - proj_name: Project name for which the entry belongs to
         - flag: d for directory path or f for file path
-        - path: path of the file/directory to instrument
+        - path: path of the file/directory to instrument from the root of the project

+## Structure of includes.txt for LExecutor
+    - proj_name path
+        - proj_name: Project name for which the entry belongs to
+        - path: path of the file to instrument from the root of the project